1DanielaBlanco/Azure-RMSDocs.es-es/mip/develop/quick-app-initialization-cpp.md

    Run the PowerShell script to generate an access token using the following values, then copy/paste it below:
-   Set $authority to: https://login.windows.net/common/oauth2/authorize Set $resourceUrl to: https://syncservice.o365syncservice.com/ Be sure to sign in with user account:
+   Set $authority to: https://login.windows.net/common/oauth2/authorize Set $resourceUrl to: https://syncservice.o365syncservice.com/ Sign in with user account:
    Enter access token:
    ```